Tkachenko-School/awesome-dev-stuff/docs/product-hunt/launch-producthunt.md

 ---
 id: launch-producthunt
-title: Launch producthunt
+title: Launch your project on ProductHunt Collection
-sidebar_label: Launch producthunt
+sidebar_label: Launch on ProductHunt
 ---

 For details, check this repository